History of Workers Compensation Law in Ontario

 Passing of the Workmen's Compensation for Injuries Act of Ontario:

 In about 1885 a munition plant in Hamilton Ontario blew up killing five workers.
-There families, like all families of workers before them, were left penniless.
+Their families, like all families of workers before them, were left penniless.
 This created great public outrage.
 Eventually the Liberal government in power at the time passed a law banning the use of the three defences commonly used by employers.
-The law was never really a workers compensation law by its name sake, but really was a employer liability law by limiting employers use of the common law defences.
+The law was never really a workers compensation law by its name sake, but really was an employer liability law by limiting employers use of the common law defences.

-Push for better for Workers:
+Push for better:

 Appointment of Sir William Meredith: